SeLub/nodejs2021Q4-service/README.md

 ```

-Now, you can test server by Postam
+Now, you can test server by Postman

 # Reports and Screenshots